 Nowadays, it is also possible to download large-sized media files and content over the web even if you do not have a very fast connection.
 Like millions of other web users, you can use torrent software and P2P services to download HD movies and similar large-sized files spanning days without any problem.
 Torrents became popular after the termination of popular file-sharing services like Limewire and Napster.
 However, in order to avoid getting copyright infringement or DMCA notices, you have to carry out your torrent downloading activities anonymously.

 Need for Anonymity while Downloading Torrents

 Technology comes with its flipside and it is applicable for torrent software as well.
 Torrenting is not deemed as an illegal act itself, but at times you may land up in a soup, based on factors like the sites you access and content you download.
 Sometimes torrent users end up in legal problems as they unwittingly end up downloading content that they do not know can be illegal.

 You may actually be charged with illegally accessing and downloading copyrighted materials while using Torrent software and consequences can be serious sometimes.

 The hiccups associated with torrenting have prompted millions of users of such services to use specific services and software that offer them some privacy online.
 There are a few options that you can choose from for torrenting while staying invisible online.
-It is necessary that you think of pros and cons of such measures before picking one.
-Most privacy conscious torrent users resort to using either VPN services or Tor network.
+It is necessary that you think of the pros and cons of such measures before picking one.
+Most privacy-conscious torrent users resort to using either VPN services or the Tor network.

 Torrenting through VPN